paulieguk/LDW-JUN22/Content/instructions-003.md

-From the Skillable Dashboard Create a new lab profile using the **+ Create Custom Environment** option from the Template Gallery.
-When creating the new Lab Profile use the following information:

-**Basic Page**
+## Summary
+So in this exercise you will add some more settings to enable CSR and test that security.

+From the LOD Dashboard select the Lab Profile ++@lab.Variable(initials)-BasicAzure++ and edit that profile.

+On the **Cloud page** make the following changes.

 |||
 |---------------|--------------------------|